 Whether cladding runs horizontally or vertically, and the width of the boards, make a huge difference to the look of a building.
 Vertical cladding will emphasise the height of a building, wider boards reduce the apparent size of a big blank wall.
 If there are lots of windows and doors, leaving small patches of cladding, it might be better to reduce the board width to make it look less "bitty".
 Try sketching some lines on elevation drawings of your building and see how it looks.

 Oak will last a lifetime, in fact lifetimes.
 It has a lovely mellow colour and a real sense of solidity.
 However green oak has relatively high shrinkage on drying, and the grain is not that straight.
-Although to a great extent it is held true by the fixings as it dries, there will be a slight waviness to the edges after drying that makes it less suitable for crisp, modern styles and is usually used as sawn boards.
-However this gives it great character.
-It is possible to use seasoned oak for cladding, but it is a very expensive option.
+Although to a great extent it is held true by the fixings as it dries, there will be a waviness to the edges after drying.
+However, this gives it great character.

 Western red cedar is very stable and durable, suitable for all sorts of profiles.
-Our home grown Western red cedar is very consistent warm honey colour.
+Home grown Western red cedar is very consistent warm honey colour.
 Knots are small (<20mm diameter) and never fall out.
 Green (unseasoned) cedar will shrink slightly in its length.
 Where it is used horizontally on wide walls with joins between boards, unsightly gaps can form at the board ends (up 10 mm at worst).
 For this type of application seasoned cedar is recommended.
-We season cedar suitable to machine 20mm x 145mm boards.
-Limited stock.

-Larch is more orangey in colour.
+Larch is more orangey in colour when fresh, and weathers to a silver/grey.
 The grain is a bit coarser than cedar, and it will have some dead knots (<35mm diameter).

 Treatment & Maintenance